jayakrishnanba/RestAssuredFramework/README.md

 # RestAssuredFramework

-This Test Automation Framework is created using Java + TestNG + RestAssured + ExtentReports, which can be used across different api based applications.
+This Test Automation Framework is created using Java  + RestAssured + Cucumber, which can be used across different api based applications.
+The framework is implemented using a BDD Based approach

 **Pre-Requisites**
 IntelliJ or Eclipse